friediisch/Byok/README.md

 ##### High Priority

+- Use `sqlx prepare` to compile-time validate types in queries
 - Handle errors within the LLM providers
   - Include a note saying that LLM providers can be down sometimes
   - Handle such cases gracefully